Present Continuous Tense - Structure, Uses & Examples

 For example:

-1. I am going to office.
+1. I am going to the office.

-2. He is studying .
+2. He is studying.

-3. We are celebrating birthday.
+3. We are celebrating a birthday.

 Tenses, Tense, Verb Tenses, Present Continuous Tense, Present Continuous tense and its usage